Grampers-Dev/ethereum-transaction-viewer/README.md

 Before using this script, please ensure you have the following prerequisites in place:

-1. **Python**: Make sure you have Python installed on your system.
-You can download Python from the [official website](https://www.python.org/downloads/).
+- **Python:** Make sure you have Python installed on your system.
+You can download Python from the [official website](https://www.python.org/).

-2. **Required Python Libraries**:
+- **Required Python Libraries:**
-   - `web3`: You can install it using pip: `pip install web3`
+    - web3: You can install it using pip: `pip install web3`
-   - `python-dotenv`: Install using `pip install python-dotenv`
+    - python-dotenv: Install using `pip install python-dotenv`
-   - `requests`: Install using `pip install requests`
+    - requests: Install using `pip install requests`

-3. **Ethereum Node**: You need access to an Ethereum node to use the Web3 library.
+- **Ethereum Node:** You need access to an Ethereum node to use the Web3 library.
 You can either run a local Ethereum node or use an external node provider.

-4. **CoinMarketCap API Key**: To retrieve Ethereum price and market cap data, you'll need to obtain an API key from CoinMarketCap.
-You can sign up for one [here](https://pro.coinmarketcap.com/signup/).
+- **CoinMarketCap API Key:** To retrieve Ethereum price and market cap data, you'll need to obtain an API key from CoinMarketCap.
+You can sign up for one [here](https://coinmarketcap.com/).

 ## Purpose and Goals of the Application

-### Purpose
+**Purpose:**
 This Python script serves as an interactive tool for users interested in exploring the Ethereum blockchain and monitoring the price of Ethereum (ETH) from CoinMarketCap.
 It provides the following functions:

-### Goals
+**Goals:**

-1. **Transaction Information**: Allow users to retrieve and display detailed information about transactions on the Ethereum blockchain.
+1. **Transaction Information:** Allow users to retrieve and display detailed information about transactions on the Ethereum blockchain.
 Users can explore specific transaction details, including block number, sender, receiver, gas, and more.

-2. **Ethereum Price Tracking**: Enable users to obtain real-time data on the price of Ethereum (ETH) in USD and compare it to the latest block.
+2. **Ethereum Price Tracking:** Enable users to obtain real-time data on the price of Ethereum (ETH) in USD and compare it to the latest block.
 This feature helps users stay updated on the cryptocurrency market.

-3. **Historical Data Comparison**: Allow users to specify a number of previous blocks to compare with the latest block.
+3. **Historical Data Comparison:** Allow users to specify a number of previous blocks to compare with the latest block.
 The script calculates and displays the percentage differences in Ethereum price and market capitalization between the latest block and the selected historical blocks.

-4. **User-Friendly Interface**: Provide a user-friendly command-line interface with clear instructions and prompts for available actions, such as 'info,' 'price,' 'blocks,' and 'exit.'
+4. **User-Friendly Interface:** Provide a user-friendly command-line interface with clear instructions and prompts for available actions, such as 'info,' 'price,' 'blocks,' and 'exit.'

-5. **Continuous Updates**: Ensure the script continuously updates and tracks the latest block's data and Ethereum price, providing users with the most up-to-date information.
+5. **Continuous Updates:** Ensure the script continuously updates and tracks the latest block's data and Ethereum price, providing users with the most up-to-date information.

-6. **Error Handling**: Implement robust error handling to gracefully manage network issues, API errors, and invalid user inputs, enhancing the application's reliability.
+6. **Error Handling:** Implement robust error handling to gracefully manage network issues, API errors, and invalid user inputs, enhancing the application's reliability.

 The primary objective of the application is to empower users to explore Ethereum transactions and monitor Ethereum's real-time price, facilitating a better understanding of the cryptocurrency ecosystem.